4th June 2014

 HUMAN RIGHTS AWARD

-medal, Queensland prisoner advocate Debbie Kilroy, can no longer
+Queensland prisoner advocate Debbie Kilroy, can no longer carry out

-carry out much of her award-winning work because of Queensland Government
+much of her award-winning work because of Queensland Government restrictions.

-(Friday) that the work of her organisation, Sisters Inside, which
+that the work of her organisation, Sisters Inside, which assists women

-assists women prisoners and their families inside and outside prison,
+prisoners and their families inside and outside prison, had been severely

-had been severely curtailed by the State's correctives services
+curtailed by the State's correctives services department just weeks

 The complaint alleged systemic discrimination against